 Stage 1B – A City in Turmoil

-Back to the quest, this card has a meager five quest points, but comes with a catch: after the active location has been explored, you place one card here and you can only advance if there are at least two resources here.
-Solo players will have no disadvantage here, as the Side Street will add another location to the staging area when it is traveled to, ensuring that you don’t have to wait for more locations to show up.
+This stage has a meager five quest points, but comes with a catch: after the active location has been explored, you place one resource here and you can only advance if there are at least two resources here.
+Solo players will have no disadvantage here as the Side Street will add another location to the staging area when it is traveled to, ensuring that you don’t have to wait for more locations to show up.
 In multiplayer, you should just try to get rid of the most threatening locations quickly, but save up some for the next stage.
 This is also going to be the best stage to stall, as stage 2 can get quite harsh due to the Plot being revealed then.
 As soon as you are prepared well, you can just explore the last location or put the last points of progress to advance to stage 2.

 Stage 2 – The Shadow of Mordor